immitsu/nbff-parser/readme.md

 ##### `withId: boolean`

-You can add `id` to the bookmark object by enabling the corresponding option.
+Adds `id` to the bookmark object.
 This property is an incrementally increasing number.

 ```js
 import { flatParse } from 'nbff-parser'